“Barbara May has an appeal and likeability that can move an audience into a space we rarely see... inspiring!”

 That, that is what I offer people.
 The ability to recover from tripping over a stumbling block, and the ability to learn from the setback and grow stronger as a result.

 Looking back on that health crisis was what lit my light bulb and showed me my unifying purpose.
 That's how I created "Stumbling Blocks."
 I saw that as long as organizations are made up of human beings, there will be mistakes, controversies, and conflict.
 There will be accidents, injuries, and illness.

 These stumbling blocks can create anxiety-ridden days, sleepless nights, a churning in the pit of your stomach and other miseries.
 But I can show you how to overcome them.

 That's what I had to do—minute by minute, day by day—during my illness and subsequent recovery.
 Every moment felt like a hurdle, like a trial as I experienced it, so every moment looked like a victory as I looked back at it.

-Now, with that enormous stumbling block behind me, my mission is to help individuals and teams see and get past their stumbling blocks and be happy, motivated and productive.
+Now, with that enormous stumbling block behind me, my mission is to help organizations build stronger, more resilient teams.

 When you're caught between two hard places, don't feel suffocated; feel inspired.
 I'll show you how.

 It's a mission I take seriously, because we spend our lives working.
 So when we work well, it's a whole lot easier to live well.